gsdutra/data_analysis/README.md

 After all data analysed, I came to the conclusion that the best way to create a simple fraud would be to create a neural network to analyze the most supicious patterns present on transaction amount, date of transaction and time of transaction and join it with a script to verify users, merchants, devices and card numbers with a high chargeback amount (>20%).

-The Scripts can be found inside the folder 'anti-fraud-mechanism' and can be tested using the function 'check_transaction'.
+The Scripts can be found inside the folder 'anti-fraud-mechanism.ipynb' and can be tested using the function 'verifyPotentialFraudRisk'.

 ## Final considerations